'Troubled' Nato reacts to Russia nuclear threat

 The neo-Cold War talk comes amid Nato accusations that Russia broke a 1987 international ban on short and mid-range missiles in Europe.

-Russian leader Vladimir Putin was now deploying systems that could strike EU capitals and building "hypersonic" missiles, Stoltenberg said.
+Russian leader Vladimir Putin was deploying new systems that could strike EU capitals and building "hypersonic" missiles, Stoltenberg said.

-Putin also turned back the geopolitical clock when he invaded Ukraine and went on the warpath in Syria in recent years.
+Putin also turned back the geopolitical clock when he invaded Ukraine and unleashed a massive anti-Western propaganda campaign in recent years.

-But despite the sabre-rattling, analysts previously told EUobserver that nuclear war was "in the very far corner of the unthinkable" in modern times.
+But despite the atomic sabre-rattling, analysts previously told EUobserver that nuclear war was "in the very far corner of the unthinkable" in modern times.

-A conventional Nato-Russia clash, in which Russia got a bloody nose, and in which Putin fired a nuclear missile at an empty Arctic island, for instance, in his own at of deterrence, was a more realistic worst-case scenario, one expert, Pavel Podvig, from the Prio think-tank in Norway, said.
+A conventional Nato-Russia clash, in which Putin got a bloody nose and fired a nuclear missile at an empty Arctic island, for instance, to frighten the West was a more realistic worst-case scenario, one expert, Pavel Podvig, from the Prio think-tank in Norway, said.

-The US ambassador and Nato head spoke the same day EU defence ministers held a videoconference on creating a European armed forces on top of Nato.
+Meanwhile, the US ambassador and Nato head spoke the same day EU defence ministers held a videoconference on creating a European armed forces on top of Nato.

 "With a view to our [the EU's] single set of forces, we need to plan and develop our defence capabilities strategically to be able to act with real operational output," the foreign ministers of France, Germany, Italy, and Spain said in a joint letter ahead of Tuesday's meeting.